In winter, the avalanche bulletin is published twice a day. It consists of two parts:

 - 80 cm at 3500 m

-These values are only intended as a guide.
-Whether a bulletin is actually published also depends on the wind, the temperature and the extent and properties of the existing snowpack.
+These values are only intended as a guideline.
+Whether a bulletin is actually published also depends on the wind, the temperature and the spread and characteristics of the existing snowpack.
 Furthermore, the snowfall event must affect at least one whole massif; local snow flurries caused for example by individual thunderstorm cells do not count towards this.